vanderpatrick/Hackteam-6/README.md

 </details>

-To that colour scheme, there was added Medium Turquoise colour (#38D2D2) for the buttons with 3d effect from the website [Beautiful CSS buttons examples](https://getcssscan.com/css-buttons-examples).
-The same colour was used for the gradient effect on the navbar, with the help of [CSS Gradient](https://cssgradient.io/) web app.
+Default black and white colours were generally used for the paragraphs and text elements.

 #### Typography

-Fonts used on the website are from the [Google Fonts](https://fonts.google.com/), namely **Carter One** and **Oxygen**.
-Carter One appears in the Logo, whilst Oxygen in the rest of the website.
+Fonts used on the website are from the [Google Fonts](https://fonts.google.com/), namely **Oxygen** and **Oswald**.

 #### Imagery